streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 ### Extras

 Info listed above must be supplied by every quest.
 But there are also several optional fields.
-This specific qest has
+This specific quest has
 ```
     override fun getHighlightedElements(element: Element, getMapData: () -> MapDataWithGeometry) =
         getMapData().filter("nodes with emergency = defibrillator")